Semi-classical theory for quantum quenches in the O(3) non-linear sigma model: The Semi-classical Theory

 and

 where we have assumed $P^{0\lambda}\equiv P^{\lambda 0}$, and finally

 Plugging all the pieces together, $A$+$B$+$C$+$D$, we end up with the expression (\ref{eq:res2}) for the relaxation function :\\

 where $Q= \sum_{\lambda=\pm 1,0}P^{0\lambda}$.
 It would be useful to have an obvious comparison between this semi-classical result and a direct GGE computation of the same correlator for the case of the O(3) non-linear sigma model, as was done for the transverse field Ising model and the XY chain in transverse field.
 The new approach to these kinds of problems introduced in \cite{Caux1},\cite{Caux2} and \cite{Tvelik} may be a missing tool in this respect.\\ Formula (\ref{eq:74tris}) can be tested in several ways, for instance by choosing a thermally-populated initial state, with $f_{k}\propto {\rm e}^{-\beta k^{2}}$, and the same probability for each quantum number to appear.
 This check can be done both analytically and numerically.
 In the former case, starting from expression (\ref{eq:74tris}) and plugging in a thermal distribution for $f_{k}$ and the quantum numbers, we find the same universal analytical result of Reference \cite{Rapp1}, whereas in the latter case we have performed a numerical average in the same spirit as that in Reference \cite{Damle}.
-The results are shown in figure (\ref{fig:numerical}), which indicates a perfect agreement between the analitycal and numerical prediction.
+In practice we randomly generate semi-classical configurations in order to compute the average in equation (\ref{eq:49bis}), starting with a system size of $L= 400\times\xi$ and imposing fixed boundary conditions.
+The density in these units is unity and so the initial state is populated by $400$ particles with their initial positions drawn from a uniform ensemble.
+The system size is large enough that finite-size effects are negligible for our present purposes.
+We assign to each particle a velocity from the classical thermal ensemble, and we do the average over the spin values analytically.
+With this protocol in hand, calculating $R(r,t)$ reduces to some simple bookkeeping that keeps track of the two integers $n$ and $n'$ for a given configuration $C$.
+We have implemented the numerical average by averaging over $10^{6}$ configurations drawn from the appropriate distribution.
+The statistical error results to be of order $10^{-4}$, while the results are shown in figure (\ref{fig:numerical}), indicating a perfect agreement between the analitycal and numerical prediction.